CureVac's COVID-19 vaccine attracts rising interest

 Healthcare & PharmaceuticalsCureVac's COVID-19 vaccine attracts rising interest

-FRANKFURT (Reuters) - German biotech firm CureVac said it has seen the number of requests for its experimental COVID-19 vaccine increase over the past few days, as concerns over rare side effects have hit some other coronavirus shots.
+German biotech firm CureVac (5CV.DE) said it has seen the number of requests for its experimental COVID-19 vaccine increase over the past few days, as concerns over rare side effects have hit some other coronavirus shots.

-A CureVac spokesman said on Thursday that requests have been coming in from various quarters, including governments and international organisations but he declined to elaborate.
-The group is to hold an analyst call on fourth-quarter results at 1400 GMT.

-The European Union in November secured up to 405 million doses of CureVac's two-shot messenger-RNA-based vaccine, which has yet to win regulatory approval, the company's only large supply contract so far.

-Europe's choppy vaccine rollout hit more trouble this week after Johnson & Johnson (J&J) suspended shipments of its adenovirus-vector COVID-19 shot and Denmark said it would drop a similar vaccine from AstraZeneca over very rare cases of blood clotting.
+Europe's choppy vaccine rollout hit more trouble this week after Johnson & Johnson (J&J) suspended shipments of its COVID-19 shot and Denmark said it would drop a similar vaccine from AstraZeneca (AZN.L) over very rare cases of blood clotting. read more

 In many European countries, AstraZeneca's shot has been limited to the elderly as the side effect in question, clotting in the brain, has primarily been seen in young and middle-aged vaccine recipients.